 Any unwanted conduct with the purpose or effect of violating the dignity of an employee and of creating an intimidating, hostile, degrading, humiliating or offensive environment is treated as harassment, and sexual harassment is defined as any form of unwanted conduct of a sexual nature, or referring to a person’s sex, with the purpose or effect of violating the dignity of a person, in particular when creating an intimidating, hostile, degrading, humiliating or offensive environment, including verbal, non-verbal or physical conduct.
-Similar rights are afforded to employees with regards to discrimination and harassment in the workplace.
-The harassed employee has additional rights if his/her health has deteriorated as a result of harassment at work, and may claim financial compensation from the employer for the damage suffered, in particular if he/her terminated the employment contract as a result of the harassment incident.
-The employee’s statement of will when terminating the employment contract, must be made in writing, giving the grounds for termination that justify the termination thereof.
+Employees have similar rights regarding both discrimination and harassment in the workplace.

 Employer’s Obligation to Provide Reasonable Accommodations

 It is an employer’s obligation to provide a workplace adequately adapted for disabled persons.
 The employer must take into account the limited motor abilities of disabled workers.
 This includes the need for adaptation to a reduced operability of the communication routes within the building, stairs (elevator) doors, windows, bathrooms, etc. Disabled persons have additional rights, as their working time may be shortened, leave may be extended and additional breaks at work may be granted.
 However their rights depend on the level of disability adjudicated by respective authority.
 Nightshifts and overtimes are strictly forbidden.